Trump campaign announces re-election rally on eve of New Hampshire primary

 MANCHESTER, N.H. — President Donald Trump is set to hold a re-election “Keep America Great” rally here the night before the New Hampshire primary, his campaign formally announced Thursday.

-With a flock of Democratic candidates descending onto New Hampshire for the eight days after the Iowa caucus before voting begins in the state, Trump’s campaign has also signaled it will have a heavy presence with top surrogates canvassing the Granite State.
+With a flock of Democratic candidates descending onto New Hampshire for the eight days after the Iowa caucus before voting begins in the state, Trump’s campaign has also signaled it will have a heavy presence with top surrogates canvassing the state.

-The rally will be held at the SNHU Arena in downtown Manchester on February 10, just hours before the polls open.
-The 11,000-seat arena is the same location where Trump held his previous New Hampshire rally back in August.
+The rally will be held at the SNHU Arena in downtown Manchester on Feb.
+10, just hours before the polls open.
+The 11,000-seat arena is where Trump held a rally in August.

-"Donald Trump's visit to New Hampshire on the eve of the primary is the best thing that could have happened to New Hampshire Democrats,” said New Hampshire Democratic Party spokesperson Holly Shulman in a statement to NBC News.
+"Donald Trump's visit to New Hampshire on the eve of the primary is the best thing that could have happened to New Hampshire Democrats,” the state party's spokesperson, Holly Shulman, said in a statement to NBC News.

 “With Trump reminding us of his broken promises to Granite Staters — from his refusal to lower prescription drug prices to his administration stacked with lobbyists to his efforts to end a woman's right to choose — even more independent voters will be motivated to cast a vote in our primary and against Trump on February 11th," Shulman added.